Skip to main content

 standing seam galvalume metal roof with valleys

-Easy to Install: Another advantage of Galvalume is its user-friendliness compared to other metals commonly used in roofing.
+Easy to Install: The two types of installation methods are standing seam and exposed fasteners.
+Another advantage of Galvalume is its user-friendliness compared to other metals commonly used in roofing.
 Installers have fewer concerns about leaving marks, dents, or deep scratches on Galvalume panels because they are more durable and forgiving.
-Additionally, Galvalume doesn't impose stringent demands for ventilation or air gaps like certain other metals, including aluminum.
+Additionally, Galvalume doesn't impose stringent demands for ventilation or air gaps.
 Galvalume is a common choice for metal roofing and typically doesn't necessitate intricate installation instructions or special requirements.

 Cost-Effective & Competitive Pricing: Generally, Galvalume offers good value and is among the more budget-friendly metal options for roofing materials, particularly when compared to aluminum.
-Below are the average price ranges for the Galvalume coil alone.
+The average price range for a standing seam Galvalume roof on a 2000 square foot home is $42,000.

 Not Suitable for Coastal Areas: Galvalume's coating is not designed to withstand the challenges posed by coastal environments, including properties exposed to crashing waves, expansive bays, marshes, and other coastal settings.
 In particular, the salty sea air can deteriorate the Galvalume coating, causing early harm to roofs and walls.
 Properties situated within a specific distance from the coastline are advised to opt for an engineered aluminum roof system.
 Aluminum is better equipped to resist corrosion and rusting caused by saltwater over an extended period.